fbmoose48/xmr-stak/README.md

     make install
 ```
 Note - cmake caches variables, so if you want to do a dynamic build later you need to specify '-DCMAKE_LINK_STATIC=OFF'

+# Compile **Xmr-Stak-RX** for FreeBSD

+## Install Dependencies

+*Note: This guide is tested for FreeBSD 11.0-RELEASE*

+From the root shell, run the following commands:

+    pkg install git libmicrohttpd hwloc cmake

+Type 'y' and hit enter to proceed with installing the packages.

+    git clone https://github.com/fireice-uk/xmr-stak.git -b xmr-stak-rx
+    mkdir xmr-stak/build
+    cd xmr-stak/build
+    cmake ..
+    make install

+Now you have the binary located at "bin/" and the needed shared libraries.